Therapeutic Approach

 Unlike more therapies, treatment sessions are 90 minutes long, this is to ensure there is proper time to complete the retelling of each trauma event.

-Get in touch and book a session now
+Get in touch and book a FREE 15 minute phone consultation now